markteicher/Adaptive_Test_Orchestration/README.md

 ## 🎯 Purpose and Scope

-ATO is not an exploit framework.
-ATO is not an attack toolkit.
-ATO is not an autonomous “AI hacking agent”.

-ATO is a **validation system**.

-Its role is to answer a single, practical question:
+ATO is used to answer a single, practical question:

 > Does this automated workflow still function when it must behave like real software operating inside a real enterprise?

-If automation fails under these conditions, that failure is not an error.
-It is the result.
+When automation fails under these conditions, that failure is an expected and meaningful result.

 ---